facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 ```
 `CLIENT_COMMAND` can be the client command for a customized client.

-When submitting you Docker file, please keep the server settings in [example](../Dockerfile) and make sure it works for dev and open test set.
-During the official eveluation, we will run the Docker file with different environment variables corresponding to the blind test sets.
+When submitting you Docker file, please keep the server settings in [example](../Dockerfile) and make sure it works for the MuST-C dev and test set.
+During the official evaluation, we will run the Docker file with different environment variables corresponding to the blind test set.